istio/istio.io/README.md

 1. Go to the istio.io project on [Netlify](https://netlify.com) and do the following:

-    - Change the branch that is built from the previous release's branch to the new release branch, in this case `release-1.4`.
+    - Change the branch that is built from the previous release's branch to the new release branch, in this case `release-1.4` (or `release-1.4-dry-run` as appropriate).

     - Select the option to trigger an immediate rebuild and redeployment.